kwatch/benry-ruby/benry-unixcmd/README.md

 * `cp "x", "y", "dir"` will be error! (use `to: "dir"` instead.)
 * Glob pattern such as `*`, `**`, `?`, and `{}` are available.
 * (See [FAQ](#faq) about `to:` keyword option.)
+* If you want to copy files with keeping directory structure, use `store` instead of `cp`.

 <!--
 File: ex-cp1.rb